Wookiee-/OpenJKold/README.md

-# OpenJK Clan Edition (Linux Server Side)
+# jaPRO Lite Edition (Linux Server Side)

-## Direction of OpenJK Clan Edition
+## Direction of jaPRO Lite

-This is based from jaPRO/JA++ with limited commands with a basic admin system so players can tele to players.
+This is based from jaPRO soon to have some additions from JA++ and client support from JA+/JA++/Japro.

 ## Features